neil-yagao/technical-assessment/Readme.md

 1. Node
 2. [Quasar-Cli](https://quasar.dev/quasar-cli/installation)

-...
-You could install this command line tool using "npm install -g @quasar/cli"
+...You could install this command line tool using "npm install -g @quasar/cli"

 3. Docker

-...
-Using docker-compose to run the whole application.
+...Using docker-compose to run the whole application.
 There is also a example .env included in the repository.

 To confirm all dependencies is satisfied, please check following command is runing correctly.